-Four decades of service with the Defence Forces saw Delahunty rise from apprentice to Commandant.
+This included the four decades of service with the Defence Forces saw Delahunty rise from apprentice to Commandant.

-Upon mandatory retirement at the age of 56, Delahunty took up a post as a court crier with the Courts Service.
+Then, upon mandatory retirement at the age of 56, Delahunty took up a post as a court crier with the Courts Service.

 Many Men’s Shed members report that participating in a shed has a positive effect on their health and wellbeing – a fact to which Frank Delahunty can attest.
 Delahunty’s health difficulties began innocuously enough in 2004.